Pandas Notebook

 )

-Named aggregation (col, func) gives clean column names without extra renaming afterward.
+Named aggregation (col, func) gives you clean column names without an extra rename step.

 df.groupby(['station_code', 'payment_method']).agg(